Japanese cruiser Myōkō: The Solomon Islands campaign

-Between 31 January and 9 February 1943 Myōkō, after a refit at Sasebo, took part in the evacuation of Guadalcanal.
-The force consisted of the carriers Zuikaku, Zuihō and Jun'yō, the battleships Kongō and Haruna, heavy cruisers Atago, Takao, Myōkō and Haguro, the light cruisers Nagara and Agano, and 11 destroyers.
+Between 31 January and 9 February 1943, Myōkō, after a refit at Sasebo, took part in the evacuation of Guadalcanal.
+The force consisted of the carriers Zuikaku, Zuihō, and Jun'yō, the battleships Kongō and Haruna, heavy cruisers Atago, Takao, Myōkō, and Haguro, the light cruisers Nagara and Agano, and 11 destroyers.
 The Japanese transports were successful in evacuating 11,700 troops from the island.

 Later campaigns

 In May 1943, Myōkō and Haguro sailed north to assist in the evacuation of Kiska.
 In June, they returned to Sasebo for another refit.
-Myōkō was equipped with four twin Type 96 25 mm AT/AA Gun mounts, and a Type 21 air search radar set was also installed.
+Myōkō was equipped with four twin Type 96 25 mm AT/AA gun mounts, and a Type 21 air search radar set was also installed.

 In response to American carrier aircraft raiding in the Gilbert Islands, Myōkō sortied with Vice Admiral Jisaburō Ozawa's fleet to engage the American carriers.
-The fleet consisted of the aircraft carriers Shōkaku, Zuikaku and Zuihō, the battleships Yamato and Nagato, heavy cruisers Myōkō, Haguro, Tone, Chikuma, Mogami, Atago, Takao, Chōkai and Maya, the light cruiser Agano and fifteen destroyers.
-Despite extensive searches, this force failed to make contact with the American striking force and returned to Truk.
+The fleet consisted of the aircraft carriers Shōkaku, Zuikaku, and Zuihō, the battleships Yamato and Nagato, heavy cruisers Myōkō, Haguro, Tone, Chikuma, Mogami, Atago, Takao, Chōkai, and Maya, the light cruiser Agano, and 15 destroyers.
+Despite extensive searches, this force failed to make contact with the American strike force and returned to Truk.

 On 1 November, Myōkō and Haguro sailed south from Truk with two destroyers, escorting a supply convoy to Rabaul.
 From Rabaul, Myōkō sailed with the light cruisers Agano and Sendai and six destroyers to escort reinforcements to the island of Bougainville.
-There were 1,000 Japanese Army troops carried by four fast destroyer transports.
+About 1,000 Japanese Army troops were carried by four fast destroyer transports.
 The warships sailed ahead of the transports and engaged an American force in the Battle of Empress Augusta Bay at 12:50 on 3 November.

-The American force of four light cruisers and eight destroyers sank Sendai with 6-inch (152 mm) gunfire.
+The American force of four light cruisers and eight destroyers sank the Sendai with 6-inch (152 mm) gunfire.
 While avoiding the American gunfire, Myōkō collided with the destroyer Hatsukaze.
-Hatsukaze fell behind the task force as it withdrew and was finished off by American gunfire.
+Hatsukaze fell behind the task force as it withdrew, and was finished off by American gunfire.
 Haguro had received minor damage in the action, and the American destroyer USS Foote was crippled by a Long Lance torpedo.

 On 17 November, Myōkō arrived at Sasebo for another refit.
 Eight single-mount 25 mm AA guns were added, bringing the total to 24 guns.
 In January, Myōkō (with Tone and two destroyers) made an uneventful transport run from Truk to Kavieng and back.
 On 10 February, while sailing from Truk to Palau with Atago and Chōkai and eight destroyers, Myōkō was attacked by the submarine USS Permit.
 The submarine fired four torpedoes, but all missed.

 In March, Myōkō and the destroyer Shiratsuyu escorted an empty tanker convoy from Palau to Borneo.
 On 6 April, Myōkō was attacked by the submarine USS Dace.
 She fired all six bow torpedo tubes, but missed.
-The submarine USS Darter also spotted Myōkō but was unable to maneuver into position for an attack.
+The submarine USS Darter also spotted Myōkō, but was unable to maneuver into position for an attack.